Trovemaster/exocross/docs/source/opacity.rst

 Two-step production of cross sections  using super-lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For very large linel lists, it is more efficient (but less accurate) to (i) compute temperature-dependent super-lines and then use them to produce  temperature/pressure-dependent cross-sections.
+For very large line lists, it is more efficient (but less accurate) to (i) compute temperature-dependent super-lines and then use them to produce  temperature/pressure-dependent cross-sections.
 This can be done using the line profile ``Voigt-super``.
 Everything else is as for the normal case of the ``Voigt`` profile.
 This procedure can only use single line-broadening parameters.
 By defaults, the cross sections are computed on the same grid as the super-lines, i.e. the grid spacings are the same.
 Here is a basic example:

 ::